30. Classifying ancient and sacred places according to properties of latitude

 14:52:21 hours of daylight 15th May 2022

-There is no proof that any of these sites have connections to some property of latitude.
-What links all these places on the first line is that the days of the year when daylight and night time are in Phi ratio also falls at exactly the point in the year which is at a Phi point between the spring day of equal day and night (17th March) and the summer solstice, i.e. the 14h May.
+It is really just between the Atlantic and the Adriatic that the line seems to have all these sacred rocky stes along it, dedicated to Michael or Mary.
+What links all these places on the first line is that the days of the year when daylight and night time are in Phi ratio also falls at exactly the point in the year which is at a Phi point between the spring day of equal day and night (17th March) and the summer solstice, i.e. the 15h May.
+What this suggests is that the daylight to night ratio at certain key times of the year is a consideration when chosing to develop a sacred site.

 2. A Second Line: 840 minutes of daylight on the 15th August (Feast of the Assumption)